eamwind/BrewControlPi/README.md

 After reading through [these plans](https://www.homebrewtalk.com/threads/will-this-cheap-3500-watt-induction-burner-work.301722/page-23#post-7907790) I decided to give it a shot.
 I already had the Raspberry Pi sitting around with the screen so I gave it a shot.
 I picked up an optocoupler board to control the (+) and (-) buttons on the induction heater.
 I'm an amateur at everything that is happening but I wanted to provide my code and document my work here!

+This software provides a kiosk like experience on the 3.5 inch touchscreen with a readout for the current temperature and a keyboard onscreen to set the target temperature.
+This also provides a server where you can interact from local webpages to check and set temperature as well.

 ## "Modding" the induction heater
 Install a set of wires on the (+) and (-) buttons.
 This is also done [here.](https://www.homebrewtalk.com/threads/will-this-cheap-3500-watt-induction-burner-work.301722/page-23#post-7907790)